tqa24/dllm/examples/bert/README.md

 This directory provides two key sets of resources:

 1.  **Toy Examples ([Warmup](#warmup)):** Scripts for pretraining and SFTing any BERT-style model on small datasets to generate text.
-2.  **Official Scripts ([BERT Chat](#bert-chat)):** The exact training, inference, and evaluation scripts used to create the [`ModernBERT-base-chat-v0`](https://huggingface.co/dllm-collection/ModernBERT-base-chat-v0) and [`ModernBERT-large-chat-v0`](https://huggingface.co/dllm-collection/ModernBERT-large-chat-v0) checkpoints, two BERTs finetuned as Chatbots.
-For a deep dive into experimental results, lessons learned, and more reproduction details, please see our full [BERT Chat W&B Report](https://api.wandb.ai/links/asap-zzhou/101h5xvg).
+2.  **Official Scripts ([BERT-Chat](#bert-chat)):** The exact training, inference, and evaluation scripts used to create the [`ModernBERT-base-chat-v0`](https://huggingface.co/dllm-collection/ModernBERT-base-chat-v0) and [`ModernBERT-large-chat-v0`](https://huggingface.co/dllm-collection/ModernBERT-large-chat-v0) checkpoints, two BERTs finetuned as Chatbots.
+For a deep dive into experimental results, lessons learned, and more reproduction details, please see our full [BERT-Chat W&B Report](https://api.wandb.ai/links/asap-zzhou/101h5xvg).

 <p align="center" style="margin-top: 15px;">
     <img src="/examples/bert/assets/chat.gif" alt="chat" width="70%">